fredriko/draviz/README.md

-# A tool for visualizing data readiness for NLP
+# draviz - A tool for visualizing data readiness for NLP projects

 **TL;DR:** This repository contains a description of a method for assessing the data readiness of natural language processing (NLP) projects, as well as the code necessary for visualizing the outcome of the method.